Fredericksburg & Spotsylvania National Military Park

 Fredericksburg, Chancellorsville, Wilderness, and Spotsylvania, this is America's battleground, where the Civil War roared to its bloody climax.
 No place more vividly reflects the War's tragic cost in all its forms.
 A town bombarded and looted.
 Farms large and small ruined.
 Refugees by the thousands forced into the countryside.
 More than 85,000 men wounded; 15,000 killed--most in graves unknown.

-Visit Fredericksburg and Spotsylvania National Military Park to discover the stories of soldiers, civilians, and enslaved freedom seekers who experienced four major battles and helped determine the fate of the nation during the Civil War.
+Fredericksburg and Spotsylvania National Military Park’s spring schedule will run from April 26, 2025 to June 6, 2025.
+Plan your visit and discover the stories of soldiers, civilians, and enslaved people who experienced four major battles and helped determine the fate of the nation during the Civil War.